 Writing can be a challenge for even the seasoned professional, but for some the mere thought of writing sends a cold shiver down their spine.
 I am one of the latter.
-This guide is for all the frustrated writers who struggle with the “I can’t write” syndrome.
+This guide is for all the frustrated writers who, like me, struggle with the “I can’t write” syndrome.

 Learning to be a good writer is like any other skill, it takes practice.
 The more you write the better you will get at writing.
 Getting started is often the hardest part, when you just don’t know what to write.
 The simple answer to this is to write anything that comes into your head.
 Don’t try to judge its worth or perfect the structure, just starting writing.
 Try starting your day with a free writing exercise, just sit down and write 2-3 pages in a notebook.
 If you’ve ever wanted to keep a journal this is a great way to get started.
 Make a commitment to write regularly and develop a writing habit.